How Does American Express Pay Over Time Work?

 As well, some charges aren’t eligible, notably cash advances or other card fees.

-As with regular credit cards, there’s a Pay Over Time Limit, which you’ll see on your account details page.
-Unlike a credit card, this doesn’t limit your spending.
+Similar to a typical credit limit, there’s a Pay Over Time Limit, which you’ll see on your account details page.
+However, unlike a credit card, this doesn’t limit your spending.
 If your Pay Over Time balance is maxed out, additional charges will still go through.
 But you can’t pay it off over time.
 Instead, you must pay the full charge with your next bill, as usual.

 If you want to remove the temptation to carry a balance and force yourself to pay it off each month—you can easily turn off Pay Over Time.
 Log into your account or through the app again and turn it off, switching it to “Inactive.”